 Myth: Red cars cost more to insure than other colour cars.

 Fact: Colour is NOT one of the factors that determine car insurance.
+Click here to find out what factors will affect your policy.

 That may come of something of a relief if you are considering buying a Bentley, especially as Singapore specialists note younger buyers are spicing up the venerable car market with purchases of two-door Continental coupes and convertibles in bolder “burned orange and St James red” finishes.
 Phew!